/

 If you want to implement a marketing strategy yourself, we’ll discuss (in great detail) how we recommend planning and executing a strategy.

-If you prefer a done-for-you solution to your healthcare branding, you can also hire a marketing partner.
+If you prefer a done-for-you solution to your healthcare brand strategy, you can also hire a marketing partner.

 SEO